PlusKits/Twice-PDF/README.md

 ![PDFTwice Screenshot](app/public/screenshot/Main%20view.png)

 **PDFTwice** is a minimalist web tool for side-by-side PDF review.
 It is designed for QC and comparison of different versions of PDFs, like v1 vs v2, or translations.
 Unlike diff viewers, it is not focused on finding and highlighting differences.
 It provides an unencumbered view of both PDFs.
+You can try it [here](https://pluskitty.github.io/PDFTwice)!

 ## 🚀 Features